yuvraj95/shortlist/known-limitations.md

 # Known Limitations — Shortlist v0.1

 This is an honest account of what is not production-ready in the current prototype.
 Shipping fast means making tradeoffs.
-These are the ones I made consciously.
+These are the ones I made consciously to validate my concept.

 ---